 The series was very well received, with a rank of 9.4/10 on IMDB.
 Comments include that “the music, lighting, artwork, and pace of the documentary seem to capture the journey and liveliness of Gnosis,” that it was an “amazing resource for finding out about the Gnostics,” and “so much work and research has obviously gone into it.”

-The trailer for Secret Quest can be viewed on Vimeo or further down the page, along with all three episodes from the DVD and two special features that accompanied it.
+The trailer for Secret Quest can be viewed on Vimeo or further down the page, along with all three episodes from the DVD and special feature that accompanied it.